tohitsugu/netlify/docs/otp/otpsend-new.md

 SDK.GenerateOTP('john.smith', { smsTo: "1234567890", smsISDCode: "1" });
 ```

-We can execute the file from the command line.
 The response should look similar to the one below.
+If it doesn't, check to make sure the number you entered is from a supported country.

 ```bash title=RESPONSE
 node myfile.js